Your retirement date is coming closer, and you’re probably wondering how do I write a retirement letter?

-- Start a tradition – You can start a new tradition with family, friends or neighbors.
-For example, weekly family brunch, daily coffee time with a friend or neighbor or start new traditions during the holidays Halloween, Thanksgiving, or Christmas.
-By having an event on the calendar, it gives you something to look forward to and create a purpose in your life.
+- Start a tradition – You can start a new tradition with family, friends, or neighbors.
+For example, weekly family brunch, daily coffee time with a friend or neighbor, or starting new traditions during the holidays Halloween, Thanksgiving, or Christmas.
+Having an event on the calendar gives you something to look forward to and creates a purpose in your life.

-- Give yourself a gift – What better way to celebrate this accomplishment by giving yourself a gift.
+- Give yourself a gift – What better way to celebrate this accomplishment than by giving yourself a gift.
 A piece of art, jewelry, or a watch can be a great retirement gift and also lasts forever.
-But the best retirement gifts are gifts that helps you enjoy retirement.
-For example: new hobby gear, a travel gift, or access to online Masterclasses (for any skill level) from the most famous teachers in the world that help you keep your retirement fun, interesting and enjoyable.
+But the best retirement gifts are gifts that help you enjoy retirement.
+For example new hobby gear, a travel gift, or access to online Masterclasses (for any skill level) from the most famous teachers in the world that help you keep your retirement fun, interesting, and enjoyable.

 - Write a book – Retirement can be a time to think about how you want to be remembered.
 In a memoir or family history book, you can tell your own story.
 You can pass on the wisdom and family stories to your grandchildren.
 Or you can write a book to pass on your knowledge and give career tips for the younger generation within your industry.

 - Spend time with your grandchildren – Maybe spending time with your family is one of the biggest reasons why you wanted to retire.
 So, it can be one of the best gifts you can give yourself for retirement to be surrounded by your grandchildren.
 Maybe when they’re still young you can babysit them so it saves your children a lot of money on childcare.